cytoscape/cytoscape.js-blog/_posts/2017-05-09-contributing.md

 [Cytoscape.js](https://js.cytoscape.org) is an open-source project and welcomes any and all contributions—everything from a small documentation fix to a significant new feature is appreciated.
 It was created at the [Donnelly Center](http://thedonnellycentre.utoronto.ca/) at the University of Toronto and is under active development, coordinated through [GitHub](https://github.com/cytoscape/cytoscape.js).
+The first commit to Cytoscape.js occurred in August 2011; since then, 49 different contributors have made more than 6 million changes to the code in over 3500 separate commits, have led the development of eight community-maintained extensions, and have helped to improve the 22 first-party extensions currently available.
 Intellection property rights are held by the [Cytoscape Consortium](http://www.cytoscapeconsortium.org/), a 501(c)(3) not-for-profit which promotes the use of Cytoscape.js (and other software) in bioinformatics to further the study of biological networks.
 [Funding] is provided through grants from the U.S. National Institutes of Health.

 This guide is aimed primarily towards users without prior experience contributing to open-source software (OSS).